-The standard requires the facility to provide basic, critical information to every inmate upon intake.
-This information must include some verbal and/or written statement of the facility's no-tolerance policy toward sexual abuse and sexual harassment and clear information about the ways to report sexual abuse and sexual harassment, both internally and externally, including any phone numbers or addresses they would need to report externally.
-This information is only useful if it is provided in a manner that all inmates receive and understand, and receipt of the information must be documented for every inmate who enters the facility.
+- The standard requires the facility to provide basic, critical information to every inmate upon intake.
+This information must include some verbal and/or written statement of the facility's no-tolerance policy toward sexual abuse and sexual harassment and clear information about the ways to report sexual abuse and sexual harassment, both internally and externally, including any phone numbers or addresses they would need to report externally. - This information is only useful if it is provided in a manner that all inmates receive and understand, and receipt of the information must be documented for every inmate who enters the facility.

-Implementation Cont'd

-- The standard also requires that the facility deliver more complete education about sexual safety, such as the dynamics of sexual abuse in a confinement setting and how to stay safe, and the facility's policies and procedures related to sexual abuse and sexual harassment, with clear information about how to report and what happens with every report of sexual abuse and sexual harassment, within 30 days of intake.
-This education should also include information about any victim services available to inmates in the facility.
-The facility must develop a system to document that every inmate receives this comprehensive education within the appropriate time period. - The standard requires that all information provided to inmates regarding sexual safety and PREA be accessible regardless of ability and language.
-So, inmates who are limited English proficient, are deaf, visually impaired, disabled, including inmates with mental illness, or have limited reading skills must get both the information provided at intake and the more complete education in a manner they can understand. - Staff should be prepared to read written information out loud. - Written information should be clear and provided at an appropriate reading-level for most inmates. - Translators and interpreters must be available when needed to assist deaf and non-English speaking inmates to learn the information. - Written material should be produced in the languages most commonly spoken by inmates. - Mental health staff may have to be involved in providing the required information to inmates with serious mental illnesses. - The standard requires that inmates be provided with inmate education-both critical information at intake and more comprehensive education within 30 days-upon transfer to a different facility, even if it is a different facility in the same agency, to the extent that any policies and procedures are different in the new facility.
-Even an inmate who is newly admitted to a facility where he or she has been previously incarcerated must get the information again.
-The purpose of this requirement is to ensure that inmates get up-to-date information about the specific dynamics, policies, and procedures for the facility where they are currently incarcerated and are reminded of it so they can use it if they need it. - Finally, critical information must be continuously available in some form-posters, handouts, handbook-so that inmates can access it when they need it.
+- The standard also requires that the facility deliver more complete education about sexual safety, such as the dynamics of sexual abuse in a confinement setting and how to stay safe, and the facility's policies and procedures related to sexual abuse and sexual harassment, with clear information about how to report and what happens with every report of sexual abuse and sexual harassment, within 30 days of intake. - This education should also include information about any victim services available to inmates in the facility.
+The facility must develop a system to document that every inmate receives this comprehensive education within the appropriate time period.

+- The standard requires that all information provided to inmates regarding sexual safety and PREA be accessible regardless of ability and language.
+So, inmates who are limited English proficient, are deaf, visually impaired, disabled, including inmates with mental illness, or have limited reading skills must get both the information provided at intake and the more complete education in a manner they can understand. - > Staff should be prepared to read written information out loud. - Written information should be clear and provided at an appropriate readinglevel for most inmates. - Translators and interpreters must be available when needed to assist deaf and non-English speaking inmates to learn the information.

+- Written information should be clear and provided at an appropriate readinglevel for most inmates. - Mental health staff may have to be involved in providing the required information to inmates with serious mental illnesses. - The standard requires that inmates be provided with inmate education both critical information at intake and more comprehensive education within 30 days-upon transfer to a different facility, even if it is a different facility in the same agency, to the extent that any policies and procedures are different in the new facility. - Even an inmate who is newly admitted to a facility where he or she has been previously incarcerated must get the information again.

+- Even an inmate who is newly admitted to a facility where he or she has been previously incarcerated must get the information again. - The purpose of this requirement is to ensure that inmates get up-to-date information about the specific dynamics, policies, and procedures for the facility where they are currently incarcerated and are reminded of it so they can use it if they need it. - Finally, critical information must be continuously available in some form posters, handouts, handbook-so that inmates can access it when they need it.
 That would include any phone numbers or addresses inmates need to either report an incident of sexual abuse or sexual harassment, and any outside counseling that is available

-Challenges
+Participant Poll

+Question:

+How do you make information continuously available at your facility?

+- Posters

+- Brochures

+- Inmate/Resident Handbook

+- We haven't implemented this yet

+- Other (add your response to the comments!)